MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-apps-for-Teams-mobile.md

 **Enablement**

-In this stage, provide complete experience to your users.
+In the third stage, provide complete experience to your users.
 You can enable users' experience with the following activities:

 * Create new documents for signing
 * Create a new board for collaboration
-* Share boards internally and also with guests)
+* Share boards internally and also with guests
 * Provide admin permissions
 * Navigate and add content
 * Access camera and microphone using JS SDK APIs